ManiAm/Video2Audio/README.md

 - Extract and store audio from the video
 - Receive an email notification with download link to the audio file

+Uploaded videos and extracted audio files in MongoDB are automatically deleted after 1 hour.

+## Demo

 <img src="pics/demo.gif" alt="segment">

 Docker logs from the converter_service shows successful audio extraction: